Up to $5 million to support Western Australian sheep producers and supply chain businesses to adjust to the phase-out of live sheep exports by sea.

 Organisations eligible for Supply Chain Capacity Program support

-- Have been in operation for a minimum of two years (with financial records).
+- Have operated for a minimum of two years (or demonstrate an established industry track record).

 Supply Chain Capacity Program assessment criteria